swansonk14/SyntheMol/README.md

 ## Generate molecules with SyntheMol

-Apply SyntheMol to generate molecules using a Monte Carlo tree search (MCTS).
-Here, we limit the search space to molecules that can be formed using a single reaction (as opposed to multi-step reactions) to ensure easy, quick, and cheap chemical synthesis.
-We run SyntheMol three times, each time using a different model to score molecules and guide the search.
+Here, we apply SyntheMol to generate molecules using a Monte Carlo tree search (MCTS).
+We limit the search space to molecules that can be formed using a single reaction (as opposed to multi-step reactions) to ensure easy, quick, and cheap chemical synthesis.

+Prior to applying SyntheMol to generate antibiotics, we first run a simulation study with the property cLogP, which can be computed on the generated molecules, thereby providing an _in silico_ measure of the efficacy of SyntheMol.
+Instructions for running the simulation study and analyzing the results are in `simulation.md`.

+Below, we run SyntheMol to generate antibiotics.
+We run SyntheMol three times, each time using a different property prediction model to score molecules and guide the search.

 Chemprop
 ```bash